aguxone/agux_non_linear_plot_regressor/README.md

 Where y_i are the data points, yhat is the predicted y point by the curve, and  sigma_i is the error estimate of the y_i value.

+## Example datasets:
+Non linear regression is a tiny art where you need to know a bit about your function in order to use adequate initial parameters for the alogorithm to converge to a coherent answer.
+Change the following initial parameters for the provided example datasets to find an adequate curve:
+- Gaussian: b=2
+- Dampened Sine : d=15 , e =2.4
+- Sine: a=4 , b=9
+- glutation : defaults are ok for exponential curve